icon_notification notification-animation 2

 Others

-• Payment for investment in equity markets, mutual funds, or venture capital
+• Payment for investment in equity markets, mutual funds, or venture capital;

-• Investment in GIFT City
+• Investment in GIFT City;

-• Investment in debt
+• Investment in debt securities;

-• Payments for acquiring shares under Employee Stock Option Plans (ESOPs)
+• Payments for acquiring shares under Employee Stock Option Plans (ESOPs);

-• Payment for medical reasons
+• Payment for medical treatment;

 • Payments to make donations.

-• Purchasing lottery tickets/sweepstakes or banned magazines.
+• Purchasing lottery tickets/sweepstakes or banned magazines;

-• Sending remittances from India for margins or margin calls to overseas exchanges or counterparties.
+• Sending remittances from India for margins or margin calls to overseas exchanges or counterparties;

-• Purchasing Foreign Currency Convertible Bonds (FCCBs) issued by Indian companies in the overseas secondary market.
+• Purchasing Foreign Currency Convertible Bonds (FCCBs) issued by Indian companies in the overseas secondary market;

-• Foreign exchange trading abroad.
+• Foreign trading abroad;

 • Capital account remittances, directly or indirectly, to countries identified by the Financial Action Task Force (FATF) as non-cooperative countries and territories.